 That’s what Aunty Chang did by socking away 50% of her paycheck into her 401k in the first three years of her employment.

 She saved almost as much as those at retirement age have while she was still in her 20’s.

 With time on her side to let her money grow, she can look forward to enjoying a comfortable (and early) retirement.

 By the time people are older, not working, and relying on passive income, they don’t have many streams of it.

 Future generations have it even worse, with no pensions to rely on and social security that’s less and less certain.

-Grandma & Grandpa Chang got started on diversifying their income sources early.
-This allowed them to retire at the young age of 40 with the confidence that they’ll still be okay if anything happened to one of those sources.
+Grandma & Grandpa Chang got right to this when they moved to Hawaii, which allowed them to retire in their 40’s with the confidence that they’ll still be okay if anything happened to one of those sources.